tanoconsulting/euts/README.md

    least for the moment, the automatic setting up of the configuration files to make eZP work within the test stack environment will still be done for the `behat` symfony environment.

+Q: which eZ Siteaccesses are available to run the tests?

+A: behat_site, behat_site_admin as well as behat_site_legacy_admin for eZPublish5 and Legacy-Bridge

 Q: what is installed out of the box in the test Container?

 A: besides php, you get apache, git, memcached, redis, varnish.